kyhau/aws-notebook/IdentityAndAccessManagement.md

 - Utilising federation means you can reuse accounts and not maintain login and authentication infrastructure.
 - AWS supports federation with IdPs which are **OpenID Connect (OIDC)** or **SAML 2.0 compatible**.
 - Identity federation is generally grouped into 3 types:
-   1. Web Identity Federation
+   1. Web Identity Federation (OpenID Connect)
-      - Login occurs to remove IDP;
+      - Login occurs to remote IdP;
       - Token is generated and provided to AWS and swapped for temporary credentials which are used to access AWS resources.
       - SAML is NOT involved in Web Identity Federation